cardillan/mindcode/doc/syntax/SYNTAX-6-OPTIMIZATIONS.markdown

   * their condition is identical to the condition of the first jump in the chain, and
   * the condition arguments do not contain a volatile variable (`@time`, `@tick`, `@counter` etc.),
 * unconditional jumps targeting an indirect jump (i.e., an instruction assigning value to `@counter`) are replaced with the indirect jump itself,
+* on the `experimental` level, when symbolic labels aren't used, the following function-call-related optimizations are also available:
-* on the `experimental` level, this optimization also redirects the return address of a function call to the target of the following unconditional jump, when [symbolic labels](SYNTAX-5-OTHER.markdown#option-symbolic-labels) aren't used.
+  * the return address of a function call is redirected to the target of the following unconditional jump,
+  * a conditional or unconditional jump to a function call is redirected directly to the function.

-No instructions are directly removed or added, but the execution of the code is faster; furthermore, some of the jumps in the jump chain may be removed later by the [Unreachable Code Elimination](#unreachable-code-elimination).
+No instructions are directly removed or added, but the execution of the code is faster; furthermore, some jumps in the jump chain may be removed later by the [Unreachable Code Elimination](#unreachable-code-elimination).

 ## Unreachable Code Elimination